 Usually when a sizable amount of money is deposited into one of your accounts, it’s time to celebrate — except while you’re waiting for a mortgage loan approval.
-Under this circumstance, unless you can prove the deposit is legitimate, those additional funds can lead the loan underwriter to deny your mortgage loan.
+Under this circumstance, those additional funds can lead the loan underwriter to deny your mortgage loan unless you prove the deposit is legitimate.

 But, don’t worry.
 We’ll reveal what constitutes a “large deposit,” when this amount won’t be questioned and when it will, how you can substantiate the deposit’s validity, and why you should let your lender know if you’re expecting one of these windfalls.